xpcovertech/pipo_exercise/README.md

 :: Acme Co use CPF 985.105.727-47

-I recommend using [Gerador de CPF](https://www.geradorcpf.com/) to generate new CPFs if you want to create new users.
+I recommend using [Gerador de CPF](https://www.geradorcpf.com/) to generate new CPFs if you want to register new employees.
 This is needed because of the CPF checker/validator.

 ## Technologies